This topic tells you about how VMware Tanzu Application Service for VMs (TAS for VMs) secures the containers that host app instances on Linux.

 Allowing admins to configure ASGs to block outbound connections from app containers.
 For information about creating and configuring ASGs, see App Security Groups.

-Garden has two container types: unprivileged and privileged.
 Currently, TAS for VMs runs all app instances and staging tasks in unprivileged containers by default.
 This measure increases security by eliminating the threat of root escalation inside the container.

 TAS for VMs mitigates against container breakout and denial of service attacks in the following ways: